|

 - Incremental loading of history (for efficiency)

-- Works with large repositories (ie for example can load and work with the Mozilla repository which is 3.35Gb)
+- Works with large repositories (ie for example can easily load and work with the Mozilla repository which is 3.35Gb)

 - Fully compatible with command line Mercurial (You can make changes on the command line and they are reflected in MacHg.)